zackkrida/fauxpenverse-catalog/README.md

 ## Publishing

-The docker image for the catalog (Airflow) is published to ghcr.io/WordPress/openverse-catalog.
+The docker image for the catalog (Airflow) is published to ghcr.io/WordPress/fauxpenverse-catalog.

 ## Contributing

 Pull requests are welcome!
-Feel free to [join us on Slack][wp_slack] and discuss the project with the engineers and community memebers on #openverse.
+Feel free to [join us on Slack][wp_slack] and discuss the project with the engineers and community memebers on #fauxpenverse.

 ## Acknowledgments

-Openverse, previously known as CC Search, was conceived and built at [Creative Commons](https://creativecommons.org).
+fauxpenverse, previously known as CC Search, was conceived and built at [Creative Commons](https://creativecommons.org).
 We thank them for their commitment to open source and openly licensed content, with particular thanks to previous team members @ryanmerkley, @janetpkr, @lizadaly, @sebworks, @pa-w, @kgodey, @annatuma, @mathemancer, @aldenstpage, @brenoferreira, and @sclachar, along with their [community of volunteers](https://opensource.creativecommons.org/community/community-team/).

 ## License